-Creating and performing, Thinking and responding, and Connecting and contributing.
-These Frameworks are consistent with the National Standards for Arts Education.
-Students in the Lexington Public Schools experience the arts through a comprehensive, sequential, longitudinal curriculum taught by arts specialists.
-The core concepts of the curriculum include performance, creating and responding to arts, critical and reflective thinking and understanding the historical and cultural contexts of the arts.
-Students are also encouraged and nurtured to be creative while developing skills in observation, interpretation and evaluation.
-We also believe that if they are to participate in a truly diverse, global society, students must also understand their own historical and cultural heritage as well as those of others within their community.
+The Arts provide a means for artists to communicate more completely and to better understand themselves and the world around them through their visual and universal expression.
+Students in Lexington Public Schools experience the Arts through a comprehensive, sequential, longitudinal curriculum taught by Art specialists.
+The core concepts of the curriculum include creating and responding to art, critical and reflective thinking, and understanding the historical and cultural contexts of the arts.
+Students are challenged to be creative while developing skills in observation, interpretation, and evaluation.

 Office: Room 202

 (781) 861-2320 x69251

 (781) 861-2320 x69250